foodcoops/foodcoops.github.io/demo.md

 ## Foodcoop-adam

-Some cooperatives in The Netherlands are using a modified version of Foodsoft (the [foodcoop-adam fork](https://github.com/foodcoop-adam/foodsoft)).
+Some cooperatives in The Netherlands are using a modified version of the Foodsoft (the [foodcoop-adam fork](https://github.com/foodcoop-adam/foodsoft)).
 You can try out the [foodcoop-adam demo](https://order.voedselcollectief.org/foodsoft/demo).